 In 2018, the average cost of a wedding was more than $44,000.
 For many people, regardless of who pays for the wedding or how you budget, your wedding could be the single most expensive day of your entire life.
-But, there are ways to have your dream wedding without breaking the bank.
+But, there are ways to have your dream wedding (and engagement ring) without breaking the bank.

 Instead of shelling out the big bucks for professionally-crafted decorations, wedding favors or invitations, why not try a little DIY?
 You can use inexpensive, natural materials (like flowers and leaves) or even recycle household items (like old silverware or mason jars)!
 And you don’t have to do it alone.
-Break out the wine and snacks, invite your friends and family and make a fun event out of it.
+Break out the wine and snacks, invite your friends and family over and make a fun event out of it.

 Know a friend who’s a brilliant baker or a passionate photographer?
 Got a family member with a huge house and a sprawling backyard?
 Before you fork over the cash needed to outsource everything, ask around and find out what resources might be available within your personal circle.

-Often, friends will be willing to provide a discount or even work for free when contributing to the wedding of someone they care about.
+A really, really good friend may be willing to provide a discount or even work for free when contributing to the wedding of someone they care about.
 Alternately, you could pay them in the form of an extra-special guest gift or even an exchange of your own skills down the line when their time of need arrives.

 While a weekday wedding might not work for everyone, if your schedule is flexible, you might find that Monday through Thursday offers significant discounts.
 You may be able to find less expensive prices on venues, caterers, photographers and more.
 And, since there aren’t as many weddings during the week, your venue and vendors may be easier to book for the time of the year you’re looking at.

 Everyone is well aware of the traditional wedding dress - white, elegant, and princess-like.
-But they do come with quite the price tag, averaging at about $1,000.
+But they do come with quite the price tag, averaging about $1,000.
 Today, many brides choose to cut back on costs by renting wedding dresses or even buying one second hand.
 Another budget-friendly method is to go the non-traditional route and choose a dress that isn’t specifically made for a bride.

-Whether you’ve got your eyes on a white dress in the prom section of a department store or a lacey, cream-colored cocktail dress at your favorite boutique store, they most likely won’t run you the average cost of the standard wedding dress.
+Whether you’ve got your eyes on a white dress in the prom section of a department store or a lacey, cream-colored cocktail dress at your favorite boutique, they most likely won’t run you the average cost of the standard wedding dress.

 A wedding registry is traditionally a lengthy list filled with the gifts the future newlyweds would like.
 But why not forgo asking for that new potato peeler or set of holiday-only china and create a honeymoon registry instead?

-This sort of registry will ask wedding guests to make a financial contribution to your honeymoon trip instead of providing a physical gift.
+This sort of registry will ask wedding guests to make a financial contribution to your post-wedding trip instead of providing a physical gift.
 You can create it online in a few, easy steps with the help of free services like Honeymoon Wishes.
 If guests want to personalize their offering, they can also choose to pay for specific “experiences” like a fancy dinner or a couples massage!

-Sending out digital invites can be as simple as composing a group email to all your friends and family or using a websites like Paperless Post that offers easy wedding invite templates.
+Sending out digital invites can be as simple as composing a group email to all your friends and family or using a websites like Paperless Post that offers easy (and beautiful) wedding invite templates.
 As an added bonus, tracking RSVPs couldn’t get any easier.

 In Zeta’s Money Date Magazine, finance blogger Savvy Girl Money dives into how her and her husband handled their finances together after they got married.READ MORE